 Getting out of Binnenhof through the gate in Plein (exact opposite of the one used to enter), you will find yourself in front of a world-famous collection of painting masterpieces of the Dutch Golden Age: the Mauritshuis.
 Housed in a XVII century palace built by Johan Maurits, cousin of Prince Frederik Hendrik, while he was the Governor of the Dutch colony in Brazil, this museum displays works of art from the XIV to the XVIII centuries, some belonging to the former collection of Prince Willem V.

-Originally a garden used to grow vegetable for the Binnenhof castle, Het Plein (literally, "The Square") is a pleasant square in downtown The Hague surrounded by historic government buildings and popular restaurant and bars.
+Originally a garden used to grow vegetable for the Binnenhof, Het Plein (literally, "The Square") is a pleasant square in The Hague surrounded by historic government buildings and popular restaurant and bars.
 Often the scenario of popular demonstrations against government policies, there is a statue in the middle of the square depicting William of Orange, considered the founding father of the Dutch nation.

 15. Korte Vijverberg & Lange Voorhout

 Going up Korte Vijverber, you can witness a different view of the facade of Binnenhof and Mauritshuis while getting to Lange Voorhout.
 This region was a former extension of The Hague Forest, the oldest forest in the Netherlands, but now stands a iconic L-shaped street bordered on all sides by beautiful townhouses from the XVIII century.
-The square with its majestic rows of linden trees, first planted by the Holy Roman Emperor Charles V, nowadays hosts a very good antique and book market on Thursdays and Sundays.
+The square with its majestic rows of linden trees, first planted by Emperor Charles V, nowadays hosts an antique and book market on Thursdays and Sundays.

 16. Hotel des Indes